 Carpools are strongly encouraged as an efficient and ecologically sound way to transport students to and from school.

-Parents must drop off students at the front of the school by using the circular drive off Jacob Lane and are asked not to use the Gym parking lot for drop off and pick up.
+Parents should drop off students at the front of the school by using the O'Donnell Drive entrance off of Fair Oaks Blvd.
+Parents are asked to not use the gym parking lot for drop off and pick up.

-- a) Please try to "drop off" students at least :20 before school. - b) Please do not arrive to "pick up" students until at least :20 after dismissal. - c) Please make sure that your son is waiting for you and that you don't block the loading zone waiting for him. - d) Students are not allowed to wait on either side of Fair Oaks Blvd. or at any other off-campus location.
+- 1. Please try to "drop off" students at least twenty (20) minutes before school. - 2.
+Please do not arrive to "pick up" students until at least twenty (20) minutes after dismissal. - 3.
+Please make sure that your son is waiting for you and that you do not block the loading zone waiting for him. - 4.
+Students are not allowed to wait at any other off-campus location - 5.
+Please remember that Jesuit is a school zone and drive at a safe and legal speed. - 6.
+Parents must follow the discretion of security personnel at all times.